coloursofnoise/Resources/How-do-I-play-Celeste-with-others-over-the-internet?-(GhostNet).md

 Hit `Tab` on keyboard, `View` on Xbox One, `Back` on Xbox 360.

 ### Different problem, crash, or nothing works?
-Ping either @dahlukeh or @0x0ade and we'll help you out to the best of our ability.
+Ping either @leo60228 or @0x0ade and we'll help you out to the best of our ability.